KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Extension-Index.page.md

 ## Extension Index

-This extension library contains all the extensions created for use with NHS England Implemetation Guide. <br>
+This extension library contains all the Extensions created for use within the NHS England Implemetation Guide.

-The table below lists all the current extensions and their context of use.
+The table below lists all of the current Extensions and their context of use.
-The context of use column indicates <br>the profile and /or element where the extension may be applied. <br>Additional guidance is available on <a href="https://simplifier.net/guide/UK-Core-Implementation-Guide-STU3-Sequence/Home/Terminology/ValueSetsandCodeSystems.page.md?version=current" target="_blank">UK Core Extension</a> index page.
+The 'Context of Use' column indicates the profile and/or element where the extension may be applied.

+Additionally, guidance for UK Core Extensions is available <a href="https://simplifier.net/guide/UK-Core-Implementation-Guide-STU3-Sequence/Home/Terminology/ValueSetsandCodeSystems.page.md?version=current" target="_blank">here</a>.

 <table class="regular assets">
 <tr>